Fudge: Cooling and later stages

-It is the endpoint temperature separates hard caramel from fudge.
+It is the endpoint temperature that separates hard caramel from fudge.
 The higher the peak temperature, the more sugar is dissolved and the more water evaporates, resulting in a higher ratio of sugar to water.
 Before the availability of cheap and accurate thermometers, cooks would use the ice-water (or cold water) test to determine the saturation of the confection.
 Fudge is made at the "soft ball" stage, which varies by altitude and ambient humidity from 235 °F to 240 °F. Butter is then added to the mixture and the fudge is cooled and beaten until it is thick and small sugar crystals have formed.
 The warm fudge is sometimes poured onto a marble slab to be cooled and shaped.

 Varieties

 Fudge-making has evolved a variety of flavors and additives.
 The favored flavors vary by location: in the United States, chocolate is a default flavor, with peanut butter and maple as alternatives.
 When it is made from brown sugar, it is called penuche and is typically found in New England and the Southern States.

-In the UK, rum-and-raisin, clotted cream and salted-caramel are popular flavors.
-Fudge shares similarities with tablet, a confection with similar ingredients but a grainy, brittle texture.Tablet is sometimes labelled as butter fudge—or simply fudge—outside of Scotland.
+In the UK, rum-and-raisin, clotted cream and salted-caramel are popular flavours.
+Fudge shares similarities with tablet, a confection with similar ingredients but a grainy, brittle texture.